 - It provides sacrificial protection.
 The zinc sacrifices its anode whenever there are small scratches on the galvanized metal.
 The zinc will preferentially corrode in place of the underlying metal, thus, offering long-term protection.

 - It prevents sideways creep.
 Sideways creep is a form of corrosion that occurs when rust deposits accumulate on exposed steel.
 Suppose there is an unusual case when the galvanized coating is compromised, exposing the bare steel.
 In that case, the zinc coating limits the damage to prevent this kind of damage.

-Asides from offering superior strength and durability, galvanizing also deliver superior coverage.
-Thus, it ensures that even the most vulnerable areas on metals stay protected for a long period.
+Asides from offering superior strength and durability, galvanizing also delivers superior coverage.
+Thus, it ensures that even the most vulnerable areas of metals stay protected for a long period.
 The initial cleaning process prepares and primes the metal surface for the coating.
 It makes the zinc coat adhere better to the metal.

 Furthermore, hot-dip galvanization also allows the coating of the internal surfaces of hollow components.
 As a result, there’s an inside-out protection of the structure.
 Unlike spraying and brushing finishes, galvanized coatings will also build up at vital edges and corners.

 Therefore, both small and large components can get equal levels of corrosion protection.

 The iron elements in steel and iron alloys are prone to rust.
 However, combining zinc and iron element helps to create a protective layer between the metal and moisture or oxygen.
 The metallurgical bond formed gives secure and complete protection from the get-go.
 Even recesses and sharp corners could be protected with this coating, making them resistant to damage.